 This one is sort of obvious, but it definitely fits the theme!
 If you have some bubble wrap lying around (perhaps you made some Bubble Wrap Butterflies with your child and had some scraps leftover), entertain your toddler by letting them pop it!

-You can even use it as a learning activity by adding colours or letters to some of the bubbles using permanent marker and asking your child to identify them.
+You can even use it as a learning activity by adding colors or letters to some of the bubbles using permanent marker and asking your child to identify them.

 4. Jell-O Toy Rescue

-My four-year-old helped me take the pictures for this article, and the activities involving Jell-O were definitely her favourites.
+My four-year-old helped me take the pictures for this article, and the activities involving Jell-O were definitely her favorites.

 Just prepare some Jell-O according to the instructions on the package and put some toys in it before placing it in the fridge to set.
 Once it’s ready, let your child rescue the toys using a spoon or—if you don’t mind letting things get messy—their hands!